We strive to be something greater.

-Edgar Helm began by collecting unwanted household items.
+Edgar Helms began by collecting unwanted household items.
 He hired immigrants to repair and refinish them.
 He then sold the items and used the money to pay the workers.
-This system turned out to work well and so the Goodwill method of self-help was born.
+This system worked well and so the Goodwill method of self-help was born.

 Goodwill Industries was officially founded in 1902.
 It began by offering skills training programs and job placement services.

-In April 1921, Reverend John Martin founded Goodwill Industries of Greater Detroit in April 1921.
+In April 1921, Reverend John Martin founded Goodwill Industries of Greater Detroit.

 In 1970, Goodwill Industries of Greater Detroit merged with the League for the Handicapped.
 Together these two organizations could provide more services and better serve the community.